Dask Installation

 We have these options so that users of the lightweight core Dask scheduler aren’t required to download the more exotic dependencies of the collections (Numpy, pandas, Tornado, etc.).

-To install Dask from source, clone the repository from github:
+To install Dask from source, clone the repository from GitHub:

 git clone https://github.com/dask/dask.git